RealTimeGenomics/rtg-tools/installer/README.txt

   script or as an environment variable.

-Using quick start installation steps, an individual can execute RTG software in a remote computing environment without the need to establish root privileges.
+The scripts subdirectory contains demos, helper scripts, and example configuration files, and comprehensive documentation is contained in the RTG Operations Manual.

+Using the above quick start installation steps, an individual can execute RTG software in a remote computing environment without the need to establish root privileges.
 Include the necessary data files in directories within the workspace and upload the entire workspace to the remote system (either stand-alone or cluster).

 For data center deployment and instructions for editing scripts, please consult the Administration chapter of the RTG Operations Manual.

 A discussion group is now available for general questions, tips, and other